Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/error-codes.md

 ```
 **Cause**

+The wrong target file has been selected for the specified tool in the addon's preferences.

 **Solution**

+* Use the file browser to select the correct tool's `EXE`-file.
+* If this error appears when attempting to set the `Havok Filter Manager` filepath, ensure that you have *installed* Havok, and are not attempting to select the Havok installation `EXE`-file.

 ### E014
 ```
-SEUT: Export path '{variable_1}' does not contain 'Models\\'.
+SEUT: Export path '{variable_1}' in scene '{variable_2}' does not contain 'Models\\'.
 Cannot be transformed into relative path.
 ```
 **Cause**

+The `Export Folder` set for the specified scene does not point to a directory within a folder named `Models`.

 **Solution**

+Set the `Export Folder` for the specified scene to a folder named `Models`.
+It also point to a subfolder *within* the folder `Models`.

 ### E015
 ```